ThinkInvis/RoR2-TinkersSatchel/ContentSummary.md

 				<b>Mostly-Tame Mimic</b><br>
 				<details>
 					<summary>Mimics your other items at random.</summary>
-					<small>Picks one of your other items to mimic (each stack is tracked separately).
-Every 3 seconds, the mimic has a 15% chance to switch to a new item.</small>
+					<small>Picks one of your other items to mimic (each stack is tracked separately) from a weighted selection of 20% of your item types of each tier.
+Every 15 seconds, all mimics will scramble to a new selection.</small>
 				</details>
 			</td>
 			<td><ul>